-Found in the center of the Everest area of Nepal, Island Peak or Imja Tse (6,189 m / 20,305 ft) is one of Nepal’s most popular trekking peaks.
-This peak was called Island Peak in 1953, by members of this Eric Shipton’s party since the summit appeared as’an island in a sea of ice’ whenever they saw it from Dingboche, and it was climbed for the first time by a team Swiss in 1956.
+Found in the center of the Everest area in Nepal, Island Peak or Imja Tse (6,189 m / 20,305 ft) is one of the most popular trekking peaks in Nepal.
+This peak was called Island Peak in 1953, by members of this group of Eric Shipton, since the summit appeared as “an island in a sea of ice” every time they saw it from Dingboche, and it was climbed for the first time by a team Swiss in 1956.

-INCLUDE ENOUGH EXTRA DAYS IN YOUR ITINERARY
+INCLUDES ENOUGH EXTRA DAYS IN YOUR ITINERARY

-ADD ENOUGH ACCLIMATIZATION DAYS DURING THE SUMMIT
+ADD SUFFICIENT DAYS OF ACLIMATIZATION DURING THE SUMMIT

-HIRE A GUIDE AND PORTER
+RENT A GUIDE AND DOOR

-THE ISLAND PEAK HEAD-WALL AND SUMMIT
+PEAK HEAD-WALL ISLAND AND THE SUMMIT

-AVOID SPRING SNOWFALL AND WINTER WINDS
+AVOID SNOW SPRING AND WINTER WINDS

 HAVE A POSITIVE ATTITUDE!